TOP Expert Tips to Choose the Ideal Entry Doors Lock

 Multi-Point Lock System

-For the ultimate protection against forced entry, Ecoline door systems provide a 3-point locking system that activates a deadbolt, top and bottom latch bolts with a turn of the key for a strong, yet convenient lock.
 They are available on all 6’-8” and 8’ doors and come with a full-door, stainless steel lock faceplate, reinforced mortise construction and spring system, and automatically engages all three locks when you close the door.
 As an added bonus, the door is sealed tight to prevent air infiltration and warping.

-Door Lock Pricing
+Entry Door Locks Pricing

-While you may say, “Money is no object when it comes to home security,” spending more doesn’t always mean you’re getting the best lock for your home.
 All lock manufacturers offer a range of products from basic lockset and deadbolt combo priced between $50 and $100, to upgraded handlesets somewhere between $150 to $200, and high-tech electronic sets starting around $200 to $400, depending on features.

 It’s important for you to decide which style you need then look for the locksets with the features you’ll use.
 There’s no need to purchase a top-of-the-line Bluetooth-enabled lock if you’re only going to use a standard key to access your home.

-Lock Standards and Rating System
+Front Door Lock Standards and Rating System

 Home security is regulated to ensure that most entry door locks meet minimum standards.
 Look for locks that have been tested by the American National Standards Institute (ANSI) or the Builders Hardware Manufacturers Association (BHMA) so you’ll know they meet these criteria: